-- Early warning is limited to hard wire or battery smoke alarms within each of the resident's flats.
-The equipment is subjected to a cyclical test. - 2) No Access was gained into maisonettes during this risk assessment.
-Based information collated from in house teams (JM) and previous risk assessments the smoke alarms within resident's maisonettes are installed to a minimum of an LD3 Standard.
+- Early warning is limited to hard wire or battery smoke alarms within each of the resident's Maisonettes.
+The equipment is subjected to a cyclical test. - 2) No Access was gained into Maisonettes during this risk assessment. information collated from in house teams (JM) and previous risk assessments the smoke alarms within resident's Maisonettes are installed to a minimum of an LD3 Standard.
 Example of alarms in place